boneskull/node-red-contrib-ibm-fintech/README.md

 ## Usage

-Usage for each Node is detailed within its "Info" tab.
+Usage for each Node is (mostly) detailed within its "Info" tab.

 ## Nodes Provided